Can Medisave or Insurance Be Used for Cataract Surgery Expenses?

 Cataract is the most common eye condition in Singapore and surgery is the only method to treat it.
 Cataract surgery is performed as a day surgery procedure, which means you do not have to stay in the hospital after the surgery.
 The procedure usually takes 30 minutes to complete.

 While it is a day surgery procedure, cataract surgery is Medisave claimable, subject to the approved surgical limit.
-In addition, if you have an Integrated Shield Plan, you can claim part or all of your cataract surgery bill, depending on your private insurance coverage, for both private and public hospitals.
+In addition, if you have an Integrated Shield Plan, you can claim part or all of your cataract surgery cost, depending on your private insurance coverage, for both private and public hospitals.

 How much Medisave can be used for cataract surgery?